mikemuponda/Q-Learning-FourRooms/README.md

    Teh agent has to locate and pick up three packages each marked red(R),green(G) and blue(B) and they must be collected in the same order R -> G -> B

 There is a 4th scenario however and which adds a stochastic element to the action space such that when the RL agents take action there will be a 20% chance they move to a different grid than the expected one thus adding some randomness

+Scenario 1 :
+Agent uses Q-table with a fixed size according to the number of states defined by grid size and action space size 11*11*4 Agent uses a state indexing function based on the indexing formula position[0]*11 + position[1]*packages_left+ (11*11) Epsilon is fixed
+State is based on just postion and packagesRemaining Very simple reward function just based on reaching the terminal state ie package picked up

+Scenario 2 :
+Agent uses dictionary as Qtable to take advantage of key mapping, states are looked up as keys in the table Qtable size is now dynamic and agents can directly look up states without indexes Epsilon is now a decaying function however restricted to a narrow range State now adds cellType variable for whether an agent is in a cell of type 0 (empty) 1 (Red) 2 (Green) 3 (Blue) More advannced reward function that takes into account the packages collected and optimal path

+Scenario 3:
+The main difference from Scenario 2 now is that agent adds order of package collection to the state under the variable packages_collected
+Reward function also penalizes incorrect order of package collection Epsilon has decay function but in practice this is kept tight